Particular/docs.particular.net/nservicebus/upgrades/rabbitmq-3to4.md

 ### DelayAfterFailure

-The 'DelayAfterFailure` setting has been removed because the message pump no longer polls for incoming messages, so there is no inner loop that needs to pause when a connection failure is detected.
+The `DelayAfterFailure` setting has been removed because the message pump no longer polls for incoming messages, so there is no inner loop that needs to pause when a connection failure is detected.

 ## Routing topology